ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 # Routes
 The purpose of the project is to build a blogging application called "Blogly" using Flask and SQLAlchemy.
 The application allows users to interact with user profiles without the need for authentication.
 The main routes include:

-GET /users: Displays a list of all users.
+1. GET /users: Displays a list of all users.

-GET /users/new: Shows a form to add a new user.
+2. GET /users/new: Shows a form to add a new user.

-POST /users/new: Processes the add user form and adds a new user to the database.
+3. POST /users/new: Processes the add user form and adds a new user to the database.

-GET /users/[user-id]: Displays detailed information about a specific user.
+4. GET /users/[user-id]: Displays detailed information about a specific user.

-GET /users/[user-id]/edit: Shows an edit form for a specific user.
+5. GET /users/[user-id]/edit: Shows an edit form for a specific user.

-POST /users/[user-id]/edit: Processes the edit user form and updates the user's details.
+6. POST /users/[user-id]/edit: Processes the edit user form and updates the user's details.

-POST /users/[user-id]/delete: Deletes a specific user.
+7. POST /users/[user-id]/delete: Deletes a specific user.

+**To write tests for these routes, follow these steps:**

+Create a Test Directory: Create a directory named tests in your project directory to store your test files.

+Import Modules: In the test file, import necessary modules and classes including Flask, SQLAlchemy, and testing libraries.

+Create a Test Class: Define a test class that inherits from a testing base class (e.g., TestCase from flask_testing).

+Configure Testing Environment: Override the create_app method to configure your Flask app for testing.

+Set Up and Tear Down: Implement the setUp and tearDown methods to set up and clean up the test environment (usually involving database setup and teardown).

+Write Test Methods: Create test methods to simulate requests and verify responses for each route.
+Use self.client for request simulation and assertions to validate responses.

+Run Tests: Open your terminal, navigate to the project directory, and run tests using the testing framework's command-line tools.

+Interpret Test Results: Review the test results to see which tests passed and which ones failed.
+Fix any issues that arise.

+Repeat for Other Routes: Follow a similar process to create tests for other routes and functionalities in your application.

 # To generate a requirements.txt file for your Flask project using SQLAlchemy: